mentorchains/project-site-template-SA/_docs/learn/index.md

 ---

-# Learn Microarray Pipeline with sMAP
+# Learn (Project Application) with (Project Title)

+# Please remove/edit all pages under this directory on GitHub as needed.